Altavista (Zacatecas): Column Hall

-This is earliest site structure.
-It is an enclosure with square base that contains vestiges of a quadrangular chamber with 28 columns that were roof support.
+This is the earliest site structure.
+It is an enclosure with a square base that contains vestiges of a quadrangular chamber with 28 columns that were roof support.
 The space is divided into four parallel rows of seven columns each, with different sizes and shapes.
 It is inferred that this was a calendar in which the equivalence of the lunar cycle of 28 days is evident.
 The hall was constructed over a masonry platform, integrated to a patio with a central altar and an elevated perimeter corridor or walkway.

 During excavations it was detected that the structure was carefully laid out, using a lay out post system, that served to fix dimensions to the lines of the inferior and outer walls; these posts were kept and covered with stucco.

-It is believed that the original building had an open patio in center and that in time the structure was modified by adding columns to support a complete roofing system.
+It is believed that the original building had an open patio in the center and that in time the structure was modified by adding columns to support a complete roofing system.
 In a later stage, it was filled up to turn it a platform that supported a superior structure, today has disappeared.